mjal/maxime.lalis.se/content/posts/usecases-of-proxy-voting.md

 +++
-title = 'Usecases of proxy voting in e-voting' date = 2024-10-17T17:09:00+02:00
+title = 'Use cases of a Delegate primitive in e-voting' date = 2024-10-17T17:09:00+02:00
 +++

 # Proxy voting

-Proxy voting is a mechanism where a voter can delegate their voting power.
+Proxy voting is a mechanism by which a voter can delegate their voting power.

 In the case of e-voting systems with verifiable eligibility, the voter list is often in the form of a list of public keys.

-In such system, an event `Delegate(Alice,Bob)`, signed by Alice, would means that Alice is giving his voting power to Bob.
+In such systems, an event `Delegate(Alice,Bob)`, signed by Alice, would mean that Alice is giving his voting power to Bob.

-*It might sound wrong because it would make vote selling trivial, but it remains a powerful primitive that has interesting use cases.*
+While we should be careful not to make vote selling trivial, this remains a powerful primitive in many use cases.

 # Decentralized voter list management